humaidmd/Loan-Approval-Model/README.md

 - **Label Encoding** for binary categorical variables.
 - **One-Hot Encoding** for multi-class categorical variables.
 - **Standard Scaling** for numerical features.
+- **Pandas Profiling** was used for **exploratory data analysis (EDA)**, providing a comprehensive overview of the dataset, including missing values, correlations, and distribution of features.

 ## Performance Evaluation
 Models were evaluated using: